AaltoUrbanWater/GisToSWMM5/README.md

 While using inp2gis.py and rpt2gis.py is relatively simple in Linux environment, in Windows environment it is easiest to use them with batch scripts.
 Batch scripts for running these two utility programs are therefore given in  [run_scripts](run_scripts) folder.

-In case 'activate' command for Miniconda(/Anaconda) does not work from command line on Windows, or the batch scripts complain that 'activate' is not recognized as a valid command, the quick fix is to add 'C:\Users\\[USER]\Miniconda3\Scripts' or 'C:\Users\\[USER]\Anaconda3\Scripts' to the end of your PATH environmental variable.
+In case 'activate' command for Miniconda(/Anaconda) does not work from command line on Windows, or the batch scripts complain that 'activate' is not recognized as a valid command, the quick fix is to add path to Miniconda(/Anaconda) Scripts folder to the end of your PATH environmental variable (usually 'C:\Users\\[USER]\Miniconda3\Scripts' or 'C:\Users\\[USER]\Anaconda3\Scripts')
-(On Windows 10: Go to Control Panel -> search for 'path' -> Edit environment variables for your account -> Select 'Path' -> Edit -> New -> Add the path to the Scripts folder -> OK -> OK)
+(On Windows 10: Go to Control Panel &rarr; search for 'path' &rarr; Edit environment variables for your account &rarr; Select 'Path' &rarr; Edit &rarr; New &rarr; Add the path to the Scripts folder &rarr; OK &rarr; OK)

 ### Demo case
 Folder [demo_catchment](demo_catchment) contains an example dataset and run scripts for GisToSWMM5 using a small imaginary catchment.
 Following subfolders are included: